How to Overcome Mediocrity and Finally Stand Out in Life

 - Intentional living

-But by becoming someone who consistently moves toward growth, rather than repeatedly retreating back into comfort.
+But by becoming someone who consistently moves toward growth instead of repeatedly drifting back toward comfort.

 *This article is for informational and educational purposes only and should not be considered a substitute for professional mental health advice.
 If you are experiencing emotional distress or mental health challenges, please seek guidance from a licensed therapist or mental health professional.